grishick/pydantic-airtable/docs/advanced/custom-fields.md

 ## Overview

-While Pydantic Airtable provides smart field detection, you may need to:
+While Pydantic Airtable provides field type detection, you may need to:

 - Override detected types
 - Use custom field names in Airtable